umbcdata602/spring2021/week04.md

 * Use the `train_test_split` method in scikit-learn to split the data with `test_size=0.3`
 * Use the `StandardScaler` in scikit-learn to scale the data
-* Use the `KNeighborsClassifier` class in scikit-learn to create and train a classifier.
+* For each model, use the appropriate scikit-learn model to create and train a classifier.
+    * Refer to week 3 reading assignment for guidance on the model you should use.
-* Plot the decision region and investigate different values of K (overfitting and underfitting).
+* Demonstrate overfitting and underfitting by plot the decision region and for different values of hyperparameters
 * Use the confusion_matrix to help assess model performance.

 ## Reading